jack9966qk/INFO20002-Project/Hypothesis.md

 *Simply sum up the numbers for all destinations and use a bar/pie chart to visualise.*

-- [Julian] What city has the most Australians travelling overseas?
+- [Julian x] What city has the most Australians travelling overseas?

 *Same as above, can also use a map with color to visualise.*